 There are few complaints about their services on the internet.
 It could be just my luck and I don’t have any problem at all.
 Or they have improved their service since they first start up a few years ago.
 Whatever it is I do not know.

-If you have any question or you want to get them to approve your account faster, you can email them at email@example.com
+If you have any question or you want to get them to approve your account faster, you can email them at [email protected] .
+I have contacted them few times and they come back with an answer quickly.

 I have transferred coins to my wallets on my computer and to my phone.
 Also, I have sold some coins with no trouble at all.